200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-AGMsGuidetoSessionPrepandPlay.md

 ## Judge Comments

 This supplement really caught my eye because of the way it chooses to approach session prep.
 The use of dice to determine small, easily-achievable goals gives the whole process the air of a minigame, and I could see myself using it before running a game.
-A nice, stress-light way to get stuff done. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+A nice, stress-light way to get stuff done. - [_Jacqueline Bryk_]({{site.baseurl}}/judges)